babincc/myPortfolio/README.md

 ### Option 2

 Each project is available for individual download from the [Downloads](downloads.md) page.
 There will be a link to each project's downloadable .zip folder.
-This gives you that one project as if it were it's own GitHub repo.
+This gives you that one project as if it were its own GitHub repo.

 ### Option 3